 Each platform has its own token standard similar to Ethereum’s ERC-20.
 Binance blockchain has the BEP standard and NEO has NEP.
 You’ll find all Ethereum-based tokens easily from this coinmarketcap.com list.
 As you can see, about 90% of tokens are currently based on the ERC-20 standard.
 The great thing is that you can store these tokens in any Ethereum address.

 Ther are also more standards for Ethereum tokens.
 For example, ERC-721 makes NFTs possible.
 NFT comes from Non-Fungible Token.
 This means a coin, which can have individual properties and values.
 They are mostly used in the gaming world.

 Investing in Ethereum

-Ethers are also easy to store, because all the major wallet softwares support them.
+Ethers are also easy to store because all the major wallets support them.
 Coinbase is a popular online wallet, while Exodus desktop wallet offers more safety.
-The most secure way to store your Ether is a Ledger Nano or Trezor hardware wallet.
+The most secure way to store your Ether is a Ledger Nano X or Trezor Model T hardware wallet.